Pseudo-Equilibria, or: How to Stop Worrying About Crypto and Just Analyze the Game: Introduction

 Another strawman approach, which takes care of the above issues, would be to define pseudo-equilibrium as a strategy whose utility profile is (computationally) indistinguishable from a real equilibrium.
 This, however, is also quite problematic: first, in classical equilibrium definitions, one is interested in expected utilities.
-However, two random variables that are computationally indistinguishable do not necessarily have the same expectation.
-For example, consider a game such that the utility random variables induced by two strategies are $U_1 = \{0\text{ w.p. } 1-\epsilon \;\&\; 1 \text{ w.p. }\epsilon\}$ and $U_2 = \{0\text{ w.p. } 1-\epsilon \;\&\; -1 \text{ w.p. }\epsilon\}$.
-These two random variables are computationally indistinguishable for negligible $\epsilon$, but the expected value of $U_1$ is positive and the expected value of $U_2$ is negative.
-Furthermore, two random variables can have the same expected value but completely different support (e.g., $U_1 = \{1\text{ w.p. } 1/2 \;\&\; -1 \text{ w.p. }1/2\}$ and $U_2 = \{10\text{ w.p. } 1/2 \;\&\; -10 \text{ w.p. }1/2\}$).
-These would be equivalent in the eyes of a game theorist, but are clearly distinguishable.
+However, two random variables that are computationally indistinguishable may not have the same expectation.
+For example, consider a game where the utility random variables induced by two strategies are $U_1 = \{0\text{ w.p. } 1-\epsilon \;\&\; 1 \text{ w.p. }\epsilon\}$ and $U_2 = \{0\text{ w.p. } 1-\epsilon \;\&\; -1 \text{ w.p. }\epsilon\}$.
+These two random variables are computationally indistinguishable for negligible $\epsilon$, but the expected value of $U_1$ is positive, whereas that of $U_2$ is negative.
+Furthermore, two random variables with the same exception but completely different support (e.g., $U_1 = \{1\text{ w.p. } 1/2 \;\&\; -1 \text{ w.p. }1/2\}$ and $U_2 = \{10\text{ w.p. } 1/2 \;\&\; -10 \text{ w.p. }1/2\}$).
+These are equivalent for a game theorist, but are clearly distinguishable.

-Second, such a notion would only be defined in games where their idealized-crypto variant can be shown to have a Nash equilibrium.
-This approach, which is implicit in~\cite{halpern2019sequential}, substantially reduces the applicability of pseudo-equilibrium and makes the notion applicable only with respect to such games, which again makes it less accessible to non crypto-savvy domain experts.
+Finally, defining pseudo-equilibrium, e.g., pseudo-Nash, as being indistinguishable from Nash, would restrict this notion to games where their idealized-crypto variant can be shown to have a Nash equilibrium.
+This approach, which is implicit in~\cite{halpern2019sequential}, substantially reduces the applicability of pseudo-equilibrium and makes the notion applicable only with respect to such games, which again makes it less accessible to non-crypto-savvy domain experts.